tleeds1/air_writing_recognizer/README.md

 Tho Doan Le - tleeds1['https://github.com/tleeds1']

 ## Overview
-This application allows users to "write in the air" using a mouse and predicts what was written using a pre-trained deep learning model.
+In this project, I use VNI_air_writing['https://www.kaggle.com/datasets/trnhhunhthnhkhang/vi-air-writing'] dataset from Kaggles and train a specific model for that dataset.
+After that, I build an application that allows users to "write in the air" using a mouse and predicts what was written using a pre-trained deep learning model.
 The system captures mouse trajectory data, preprocesses it, and passes it to a neural network for classification.

 ![Test Example](test.png)